Otto Praeger: Biography

 Praeger was born in Victoria, Texas, on February 27, 1871, to Herman Praeger and Louisa Schultze.
 He attended the public schools in San Antonio, Texas, then the University of Texas.
 In 1889 he started work as a newspaper reporter, then an editor, and he worked in journalism until 1914.
 He married Annie C. Hardesty on February 27, 1897.
 He married Carrie Will Coffman on April 20, 1928.

 On April 1, 1913, Praeger became the postmaster for Washington, D.C., remaining in that position until September 1, 1915, when he became Second Assistant Postmaster General of the United States.
 On May 15, 1918, Postmaster General Albert S. Burleson assigned him additional duty as chief of the U.S. Airmail Service, telling Praeger, "The airmail once started must not stop, but must be constantly improved and expanded until it would become, like the steamship and the railroad, a permanent transportation feature of the postal service."

-For a brief period in the summer of 1918, the United States Army Air Service provided the pilots and planes for the airmail service, but then the Post office Department, disssastified with the discipline of Army pilots and the quality of their equipment, began to hire its own pilots and acquire its own planes.
+For a brief period in the summer of 1918, the United States Army Air Service provided the pilots and planes for the airmail service, but then the Post office department, dissatisfied with the discipline of Army pilots and the quality of their equipment, began to hire its own pilots and acquire its own planes.
 However, this effort resulted in the hiring of ex-Army pilots and the purchase of ex-Army aircraft.
 Admonishing the pilots never to perform stunts while flying mail planes, he insisted that they follow fixed schedules regardless of the weather, and a contentious relationship developed between Praeger and the pilots.
 The first sign of trouble came on November 18, 1918, when two mail pilots, Eddie Gardner and Robert Shank, refused to take off from Belmont Field on Long Island due to fog and Praeger ordered them to take off immediately anyway.
 After they did, but then returned to the airfield shortly and parked their plane, saying it was too dangerous to fly.
 Praeger immediately fired them, although they were rehired two months later.

 On July 22, 1919, angered by Praeger's insistence that they fly their routes on time even in zero visibility weather or be fired – a policy that had resulted in 15 crashes and two fatalities in the previous two weeks alone – U.S. Airmail Service pilots begin a spontaneous strike.
 After Praeger and the United States Post Office Department received much negative comment in the press, the strike ended in less than a week when the Post Office Department agreed that officials in Washington, D.C., would no longer insist on pilots flying in dangerous weather conditions.